 Audio Visual Aids

-There are two Columbia University websites that are sets of images for study, review, and self testing.
-These serve to expand and supplement the basic material in the histology laboratory exercises.
+There is one Columbia University website that offers sets of images for study, review, and self testing.
+This serves to expand and supplement the basic material in the histology laboratory exercises.

 - Columbia Histology Atlas of Microscopic Images.